Central Michigan Amateur Radio Club

 3. All nominations are to be kept secret until award is presented.

-4. All nominations are to be mailed.
+4. All nominations are to be mailed (regular postal mail OR email).

 5. The same person can receive the award more than once.